amykglen/plater-plover/README.md

 We assume your instance has the following installed:
 * Docker; we used version 24.0.2
-* docker-compose; we installed version 1.29.2 using `sudo apt-get`
+* docker-compose; we installed version 1.29.2 using `sudo apt-get install docker-compose`
-* pyenv and virtualenv
+* pyenv and virtualenv; we installed using [this guide](https://akrabat.com/creating-virtual-environments-with-pyenv/)

 In addition, your instance's public RSA key will need to be added to the `authorized_keys` on the `arax-databases.rtx.ai` instance.